handrew/browserpilot/readme.md

 ## 🎉 Finished
 0.2.6
-- Give the memory an agent (still very experimental and not very good).
+- Give the agent a memory (still very experimental and not very good).
 Add capability to screenshot elements.

 0.2.4 and 0.2.5
 - Bug fixes around versioning and prompt injection.